Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Variational Quantum Eigensolver for Ising model

 \subsubsection{Symmetry of the Transverse Ising model}

-At the scope of this article, we consider three properties of TIM so that we take its suggesting information into account to decrease the size of the ansatz \begin{itemize} \item \textit{Real representation}.
+In this work, we consider three properties of TIM so that we take its suggesting information into account to decrease the size of the ansatz \begin{itemize} \item \textit{Real representation}.
 Using the eigenstates of the $\sigma_Z$ (Pauli-z) operator as the elementary binary computational basis, in terms of which, $\sigma^z$, $\sigma^x$ are real matrices, due to that, we can represent the TIM Hamiltonian in real form, the eigenstates of the TIM Hamiltonian can thus be chosen to be real for conventional purposes.
 Namely, considering $|\Psi\rangle = \sum_n C_n|n\rangle$ is an eigenstate of $ H_{\text{TIM}}$ expanding in the computational basis $|n\rangle$.
 The real form of $ H_{\text{TIM}}$ means the Hermitian real element matrix that induces coefficients satisfying $C^*_n C_m = C_n C^*_m$ $\forall m,n \in [0,2^N-1]$, then, in generality

 or, in other words, the angles in the complex plane of coefficients $C_n$ differ from every other by a factor $k\pi$, where $k$ and $k_n$ are integers.
-Then, the complex angle can be shifted to the real coefficient $C^*_n = C_n$ by according to the quantum global phase principle. \item \textit{Local interaction}.
+Then, the complex angle can be shifted to the real coefficient $C^*_n = C_n$ using the quantum global phase principle. \item \textit{Local interaction}.
 The first term $\hat{H}_{\text{TIM}}^{\text{LI}}$ in the TIM Hamiltonian describes the kind of neighboring spin interaction along the z-axis

 The interaction of two local spins formulated by this term causes a sort of entanglement structure between every two local spins of the ground state energy.
 Nevertheless, in the case of the order phase, when the external magnetic field is dominant, this interaction can be broken down, each spin will be freely interacting and align in the same direction as the magnetic field. \item \textit{Total spin-flip symmetry }.
-The most featured symmetry of the Ising model can be referred to as the classical counterpart, time-reversal symmetry (generally, $\mathcal{Z}_2$ symmetry).
+The most featured symmetry of the Ising model can be referred to as the classical counterpart, time-reversal symmetry (generally, $\mathbb{Z}_2$ symmetry).
 Under the total spin-flip transformation in the z direction $\left(\sigma^x\right)^{\otimes N}$

 which implies the TIM Hamiltonian remains unchanged.
 This one leads to the eigenstate $|\Psi\rangle$ and $\left(\sigma^x\right)^{\otimes N}|\Psi\rangle = |\tilde{\Psi}\rangle$ has the same energy, the relation between them is thus put in two cases